 FTGHFB dog!
-Free to a good home Facebook dog, rescued by a kind group concerned for her welfare and handed over to rescue, she was about 7 months old at this point and suspected either American Bulldog cross or Staffy cross.
+Free to a good home Facebook dog, rescued by a kind group concerned for her welfare and handed over to a rescue, she was about 7 months old at this point and suspected either American Bulldog cross or Staffy cross.
 No real history but we did know that she had a pinned leg – suspected RTA at around 5 months of age.
 I fostered for said rescue and kept her.
 She doesn’t have any problems with her back legs, sometimes a little lame but overall a very happy little dog.
-Beautiful nature and initially amazing with all of my dogs and great with peole and still is.
+Beautiful nature and initially amazing with all of my dogs and great with people and still is.

 Over the months she lived with my pack however pre-walk excitement started to become a problem.
-Ears were getting nipped and what looked like minor playful border line aggression started to show.
+Ears were getting nipped and what looked like minor playful borderline aggression started to show.
 We had her neutered after consulting with the vet 9 weeks after the start of her first season.
-It didnt change anything.
-Im not saying I regret that, she would have been neutered anyway as should all bitches (my opinion).
+It didn’t change anything.
+I’m not saying I regret that she would have been neutered anyway as should all bitches (my opinion).

 As the weeks went on, she started attacking my dogs, mainly the lower pack members or smaller dogs.
-There came a point where this could not continue and she had to be seperated.
+There came a point where this could not continue and she had to be separated.
 She was still friends with Top, one of the other rescues (a large dog) and Marley, one of mine and again a large dog.
 She was still friends with little Breeze the Spaniel… until…

 The final straw